AmpersandTarski/Ampersand/docs/the-tools-we-use/group-1/development-using-vs-code.md

 If you use the devcontainer functionality (available in vscode), your code is auto-formatted by default.
 In other cases, you can best let vscode take care of it automatically.
 To do so, in the settings of vscode, enable format-on-save.

-In case you do not like to enable the autoformat on save, you can do it manually every time before you commit:
+Alternatively, in case you do not like to enable the autoformat on save, you can do it manually every time before you commit:

 ```bash
 stack exec ormolu -- --mode inplace $(git ls-files '*.hs')